 - Eating and drinking are not permitted in any examination room.

-- Personal belongings should be put away and all cell phones, beepers, and pagers should be turned off.
+- Personal belongings should be put away and all mobile phones and other electronic devices should be turned off.

 - In the event of a fire, students should take their personal belongings and their exam and booklets and meet in the location announced at the beginning of the exam.
 Students should not leave the exam site or the emergency meeting location with any exam materials, nor should they discuss the exam with other students during the emergency procedures.
 For violation of the examination rules or dishonesty in an examination a student may be required to withdraw from the College.
 Students who fail to obey instructions are liable to disciplinary action.

 A student who is late for an exam may be refused admission and reported as absent.
 Students who are late for a final exam should report directly to the exam room.
 No one will be admitted to an examination more than 30 minutes after the start of the exam.
 Ordinarily, latecomers will not be allowed to make up lost time.